 Gnr Robert James Ellis (1887 – 1917)

-The Ellis family’s connection to Platt is principally through Daisy Ellis, who was born in East Peckham and married Alfred Leonard Parris, who himself had moved to Platt from Offham.
-Robert, Daisy’s father, was a farm labourer from Goudhurst and went with his wife Margaret Ann Ellis (née King) to East Peckham in the late 1880’s.
-Daisy’s older brother, Robert James Ellis (who was usually known by his middle name) was born on 2 July 1887 at 1 Johnson’s Cottage in East Peckham, and the eldest of 16 children.
+The Ellis family’s connection to Platt is principally through Daisy Ellis, who was born in East Peckham and married Alfred Leonard Parris, who had moved to Platt from Offham.
+Robert, Daisy’s father, was a farm labourer from Goudhurst and went with his wife Margaret Ann Ellis (née King) to East Peckham in the late 1880s, where Daisy’s older brother, Robert James Ellis (usually known by his middle name), was born the eldest of 16 children on 2 July 1887 at The Pound.

-By 1901 the family had moved to Yalding, where young James found employment as a domestic houseboy.
-In 1907 his younger brother Edwin enlisted in the Royal Field Artillery, and it seems likely James followed in his footsteps shortly afterwards.
-Along with Edwin, James was enumerated in the 1911 census at the Louisburg Barracks in Bordon, Hampshire where he was serving as an acting bombardier with the 126th Battery, Royal Field Artillery, which was the second of four consecutively numbered batteries of the 29th Brigade.
+By 1901, the family had moved to Yalding, where young James found employment as a domestic houseboy.
+In 1907, his younger brother Edwin enlisted in the Royal Field Artillery, and James followed in his footsteps shortly afterwards.
+Along with Edwin, James was enumerated in the 1911 census at the Louisburg Barracks in Bordon, Hampshire, where he was serving as an acting bombardier with the 126th Battery, Royal Field Artillery, which was the second of four consecutively numbered batteries of the 29th Brigade.

-In the summer of 1914, James was in the Army Reserve when he was mobilised for active duty at the outbreak of war in August.
-The 29th Brigade was under the command of the 4th Division; however, James was immediately transferred within the division to the 14th Brigade, which was also part of the pre-war Regular Army, and consisted of the 39th, 68th and 88th batteries.
-The Division initially held back from crossing the channel by a last minute decision to defend England from a possible German invasion, however when it became evident the danger had passed, this was reversed.
+In the summer of 1914, James was in the Army Reserve when he was called back to the Colours.
+The 29th Brigade was under the command of the 4th Division; however, upon mobilisation, James was transferred within the same division to the 14th Brigade, which was also part of the pre-war Regular Army and consisted of the 39th, 68th and 88th batteries.
+The Division initially held back from crossing the channel by a last-minute decision to defend England from a possible German invasion; however, when it became evident the danger had passed, this was reversed.

 James sailed with the brigade from Southampton at 8:00 pm on 22 August, and disembarked in Le Havre at 11:30 am the following day.
 A bombardier with the 68th Battery wrote in his diary that there was ’a splendid reception by the people of the villages we passed through.
 They gave us bunches of flowers, eggs and wine and as much fruit as we can carry.’

 By the night of 25 August, II Corps of the British Army was in full retreat from Mons and hotly pursued by the German First Army.
-The 4th Division was hastily brought forward, and the 14th Brigade formed part of this new force, soon finding themselves engaging the enemy on the 26th when all three batteries went into action on land west of Le Cateau.
-Heavily outnumbered, and largely due to the efforts of the artillery, the British managed to hold off the German advance in a heroic rearguard action before retreating themselves shortly after 6:00 pm.
+The 4th Division was hastily brought forward, and the 14th Brigade formed part of this new force, engaging the enemy the following day when all three batteries went into action on land west of Le Cateau.
+Heavily outnumbered, and primarily due to the efforts of the artillery, the British managed to hold off the German advance in a heroic rearguard action before retreating themselves shortly after 6:00 pm.

-During September all batteries were in action at the Battle of the Marne, which is noted for bringing to an end the war of movement that had been in play since the start of August.
-The 4th Division was now attached to the III Corps and the 14th Brigade RFA had taken up a position near Signy-Signets.
+During September, all batteries were in action at the Battle of the Marne, which brought an end to the war of movement that had been in play since the start of August.
+The 4th Division was now attached to the III Corps, and the 14th Brigade RFA had taken up a position near Signy-Signets.
 The brigade War Diary for 8 September reads:

 3:40 am moved to take up a position, 88th Battery came into action, did not fire.